|

 The breed may have two inherited genetic diseases Hip Dysplasia and Progressive Retinal Atrophy that have been identified overseas.
 Fortunately, the breed is relatively recent to Australia and all breeding stock imported from America and the United Kingdom have been tested free of both diseases.
 Subsequently, these problems have rarely occurred in Australia.

-Any person who can ensure that the Chesapeake Bay Retriever will be able to share their life and can train and control a dog is a suitable owner.
+IDEAL OWNERS Any person who can ensure that the Chesapeake Bay Retriever will be able to share their life and can train and control a dog is a suitable owner.
 Ideally, the person would lead an active outdoor life and be able to reciprocate the Chessie's love and affection.
 The breed makes a great children's companion and will play for hours.
+IN CONCLUSION If you have decided that the Chesapeake Bay Retriever is the dog for you and you are prepared to take it for swims during the summer, we look forward to hearing from you.
+DECISION TIME

 PO Box 815